JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/usage.md

 ## Display modes

 There are several useful output representations for intervals, some of which we have already touched on.
-The display is controlled globally by the `setformat` function, which has the following options, specified by keyword arguments (type `?setformat` to get help at the REPL):
+The display is controlled globally by the `setdisplay` function, which has the following options, specified by keyword arguments (type `?setdisplay` to get help at the REPL):

 - `format`: interval output format